 - 1. A candidate for graduation must have an overall institutional average of C (2.0 GPA). - 2.
 A candidate for graduation must have an overall cumulative average of C (2.0 GPA). - 3.
-A candidate for graduation must have an overall average of C (2.0 GPA) in the concentration.
+A candidate for graduation must have an overall average of C (2.0 GPA) in the major - Note: This does not apply to the Associate of Science in General Education and the Associate of Arts in General Education degree.